-Our President Katherine Blackler ( SortMySpace ) was joined by our Head of Membership Lisa Pantling (Clutter Free Living), Claire Birnie (The Tidy Life Project), who had come all the way from wonderful Scotland, and Lynsey Grundy (Tidy Homes Tidy Minds at Southway Housing) to field questions from delegates struggling with their stuff as well as those keen to join the industry and help.
+Our President Katherine Blackler ( SortMySpace ) was joined by our Head of Membership Lisa Pantling (Clutter Free Living) and Lynsey Grundy (Tidy Homes Tidy Minds at Southway Housing) to field questions from delegates struggling with their stuff as well as those keen to join the industry and help.
 APDO was well represented at the event as a number of members attended as delegates and others were also exhibiting on neighbouring stands.

 Hoarding behaviour is a complex and emotive subject.
 Almost everyone you talk to has some experience of their own hoarding difficulties, or those of someone they know and love.
 Even a lawyer I met in the hotel lift on her way to check out of the hotel briefly shared her personal experience!
 As soon as I mention what I do, I am invariably met with the response ‘Oh, my mum/dad/auntie is a hoarder’.

 The conference opened with with a real treat: a filmed excerpt from the play ‘Stuff’ by the Women’s Theatre group.
 This superbly captured the thought process that people go through when they are trying to let go of things in their home.
 Each item has a story, a memory or a purpose, it brings joy, sadness or potential and this is why it so often feels truly impossible to let it go.